earthwiseaware/cuttlefish/README.md

 # xlsform
-Excel sheets are hard to track.
-They count as binary files in GIT.
+Excel sheets are hard to track as they count as binary files in GIT.
 This repo gives you a tool for building XLSForms from JSON and digesting XLSForms into JSON so that you can track them properly.

 ## Installing
 ```bash